lunakid/html-zimg/README.md

 	the thumbnail view, and is part of the normal content flow, therefore it will also change the page layout on zooming, pushing content away to make room.

-	The extra thumbnail image in the DOM is a dummy, unused, invisible element, solely to support a uniform DOM structure.
+	(The's an unused, invisible, extra dummy thumbnail image in this mode, solely to support a uniform DOM structure, shared by all the different modes.)

 In-place (`inplace`):